Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 You can contact Richard by email at richard@richardpayne, via his website at http://www.richardpayne.ca or by phone at 902 489-1804.

-Richard has helped many people relocating to Halifax, Nova Scotia, working with them to buy their first Halifax home in great neighbourhoods that works for them and their needs.
+Richard has helped many people relocating to Halifax, Nova Scotia, assisting them in buying their first Halifax home in great neighbourhoods that work for them and their needs.

-Connect with Richard on Facebook, Instagram, Linked-In or Pinterest and check out his video channel on You Tube, it has a ton of fantastic resources to help you.
+Connect with Richard on Facebook, Instagram, Linked-In or Pinterest and check out his video channel on You Tube, it has a ton of fantastic resources to help you whether you are moving to Halifax or within Nova Scotia.

 Contact Me!